alphagov/rp-onboarding-tech-docs/README.md

 In order to fetch and build the documenation locally, you will need the following:

 1. Git
-1. LDAP access to github enterprise (also required for editing via the web interface!)
 1. Python

 ### Git